umbraco/UmbracoDocs/13/umbraco-engage/marketers-and-editors/ab-testing/what-is-ab-testing.md

 It goes too far to give a total overview of what A/B testing is.
 There are some great resource out there that can inspire you and can go in real depth what A/B testing is.

 For now we will stick with this explaination: A/B testing is a methodical way of testing (and hopefully improving) your website.
-By serving multiple versions of a webpage, content block, or website to different visitors, gather data on which version performs better for a specific goal.
+By serving multiple versions of a webpage, content block, or website to different visitors, gathering data on which version performs better for a specific goal.

 ## Why should you A/B test your website?